-Providing Healthcare through Systems Engineering: Seminars and Discussions
+Providing Better Healthcare through Systems Engineering: Seminars and Discussions

 We will all require healthcare services at some point in our lifetime and we all live in an economy impacted by astronomically-rising healthcare costs.
 This series, which is associated with the IOE 813 course, consists of weekly seminars given by leading scholars in the important and emerging area of healthcare engineering and patient safety.
 You do not have to be enrolled in the course to attend the seminars.
 Seminars provide a high-level overview to introduce attendees to a wide range of ways in which systems engineering can greatly improve the delivery of health care-decreasing costs, reducing the risk of error, and developing new innovations.